tpoikela/battles/README.md

 # battles
 Roguelike-game Battles in the North

-The development browser is Firefox 38.0.5, on Fedora 20.
-Quickly tested also on Chrome 52.0.2743.116, on Fedora 20.
+The development browser is currently Chrome 59.0.3071.86 (Official Build) (64-bit) on Fedora 25.
+Also tested on Firefox 53.0.3 (64-bit), on Fedora 25.

-The unit tests are being run on Node V4.2.1, using mocha and chai.expect mostly.
+The unit tests are being run on Node V8.0.0 using mocha and chai.expect.

 If there are rendering problems with the game area, try reducing the viewport size with buttons +/-X and +/-Y.